-- Over-the-counter medications must be in the original container. - o If OTC medications or herbal supplements need to be given for more than 3 days, a written doctor's order must be provided with a statement indicating the necessity of why this medication needs to be taken at school. - o The LPA Medication Administration form must also be completed. - o Over-the-counter medication includes cough drops, sore throat lozenges, Neosporin, etc. - Some over-the-counter medications are available in the health office.
+- A completed LPA Medication Administration form must be completed; - Over-the-counter medications in the original container. - o If OTC medications or herbal supplements need to be given for more than 3 days, a written doctor's order must be provided with a statement indicating the necessity of why this medication needs to be taken at school.

+Over-the-counter medication includes cough drops, sore throat lozenges, Neosporin, etc.

+Some over-the-counter medications are available in the health office.
 Parent/guardian may give permission for the health technician to administer certain OTC medication to the student during the school day.

-Students are neither permitted to carry their medication, nor take medication independently on campus.
+Students are neither permitted to carry their medication nor take medication independently on campus.
 All medications must be brought to the Health Office by an adult, stored in the Health Office, and picked up from the Health Office by an adult.

-The exceptions to this may be Epi-Pens and/or inhalers, under limited circumstances and with appropriate paperwork (see Health Tech), which the student should always have in their possession.
+- The exceptions to this may be Epi-Pens and/or inhalers, under limited circumstances and with appropriate paperwork (see Health Tech), which the student should always have in their possession. - If your child has diabetes, they may be able to self-administer insulin under limited circumstances.
+See the Health Tech for the documentation required.